robiningelbrecht/statistics-for-strava/docs/configuration/config-yaml-example.md

   # Optional, your Zwift racing score (0 - 1000).
 Will be used to add to your Zwift badge if zwift.level is filled out.
   racingScore: null
 integrations:
+  notifications:
+      # Optional, full URL to ntfy.sh topic (for example https://ntfy.sh/cdd8f660-6b08-4dd8-8b4a-7c4df28642e3).
+      # This topic will be used to notify you when a new HTML build has run.
+      # Leave empty to disable notifications.
+      ntfyUrl: null
   # All configuration options related to AI integrations.
   # For a comprehensive explanation on how to set up this integration, visit: https://statistics-for-strava-docs.robiningelbrecht.be/#/configuration/ai-integration
   ai: